Windows81/Vecistani-Wiki/internal/! The Vecistani Endopamphology ¡.md

 - ~~We need to unite and stand strong to defeat Byfron.~~

-# Notes on Foreign Relations
+# Quick Notes on Foreign Relations

 Vecistan maintains a long list of relationship with national allies and enemies, some of which are covert.
 Vecistan's official diplomatic status may not reflect the current public discourse.